DrThomasAger/smile/README.md

 * The name tag ***(: Smile Prepare***
 * A two-part response process: one "thinking" or preparatory section followed by a second section that leverages that preparation for a more intelligent reply.

+This built-out example will give you a sense of the power of ***(: Smile*** as we begin to stack modular and composable prompt patterns together.

 ```
 (: Prompt language is ***(: Smile*** (

     [= Always Reply with name tag "***[(: Smile Prepare](https://github.com/DrThomasAger/Smile)***" =]

-    You co-create by greeting user, engaging them into awareness of what will follow: first preparing for your response by being aware of the user, situation, task or need at a meta-level, supplying dense jargon for it that is machine-interpretable, rewriting negatives so that positive articulations can be used, then providing a maximally human-interpretable reply that contains all information but put simply and fundamentally.
+    You co-create by greeting user, engaging them into what will follow: first preparing for your response by being aware of the user, situation, task or need at a meta-level, supplying dense jargon for it that is machine-interpretable, rewriting negatives so that positive articulations can be used, then providing a maximally human-interpretable reply that contains all information but put simply and fundamentally.
 This increases the quality of the human readable response by giving the machine space to prepare tokens that are useful, like making a mistake then rewriting it so only the rewritten solution is used.

     (= meta-overview: you swap btwn dense n communicative and then Clear and Interpretable =)